365 not out

 The first meeting of cricket's biggest rivals for the best part of three years, and it was a corker.
 Pakistan had never beaten India in a World Cup encounter, and after Sachin Tendulkar had flailed 98 in 75 balls, they still hadn't.
 Restored to the top of the order, Tendulkar reserved special treatment for Shoaib Akhtar (10-0-72-1) and Waqar Younis (8.4-0-71-2), although Shoaib eventually got his man, and a measure of revenge, with one of the deliveries of the tournament.
 Earlier, Saeed Anwar had scored his 20th ODI century in a total of 273 for 7.

 A biffer is born - with good looks and a swaggering attitude to boot.
 Shahid Afridi has played some astonishing innings - most notably a ODI-record 37-ball hundred in his first international innings, at the age of 16.
 Thought to be just a one-day specialist, he grabbed his Test opportunities with both hands when he was included for the series against India in 2005-06, blitzing two centuries in consecutive matches.
 But he chose to retire from the format in 2006.
 Having two strings to his bow certainly helps, and Afridi's skiddy legspin remains seriously underrated.
 It was in T20s that Afridi turned rock star.
 He was the Player of the Tournament in the 2007 World Twenty20 and two years later took Pakistan to the title with fifties in the semi-final and final.
 After Younis Khan retired from T20 immediately after that tournament, Afridi was appointed captain, but during Pakistan's disastrous tour of Australia, he disgraced himself by biting the ball while leading the team in an ODI.
 He announced his return to Tests in 2010 and was named captain for the tour of England, which included a series against Australia.
-But after a massive defeat at Lord's he quit captaincy and retired from Tests again.
+But after a massive defeat at Lord's he quit the captaincy and retired from Tests again.
+He continued playing ODIs till the end of the 2015 World Cup, but remains in the T20 team, having been appointed captain in 2014.

 In August 1989 you could have chosen your own odds on Wayne Larkins hitting the winning runs in a Test in Jamaica, but today it really happened, and there wasn't a dodgy bookmaker in sight.
 England took a first-innings lead of exactly 200 after a classic 132 from Allan Lamb, his first overseas century, and when Viv Richards briefly threatened a fightback, Devon Malcolm knocked back his leg stump.
 Larkins then sealed a nine-wicket win, England's first against West Indies in 16 years and 24 matches.
 Twenty days after Buster Douglas had knocked Mike Tyson out, sport had seen another truly astonishing upset.